Go to main contentGo to footer

 Visits will start at the following times: 7.00 p.m. - 7.20 p.m. - 7.40 p.m. - 8.00 p.m. - 8.20 p.m. - 8.40 p.m. - 9.00 p.m. - 9.20 p.m. - 9.50 p.m.

 The ticket includes passage through the Uffizi Gallery, but does not allow a visit to any area of the Gallery.
-Reservations can be made online; purchases can also be made through the call centre and at the ticket offices during regular opening hours.
+Reservations can be made online .
+Tickets can also be purchased by calling the call centre or at ticket offices during opening hours.
+It will not be possible to book and/or purchase more than 5 tickets at a time, even for different dates.

-The meeting point is at the entrance next to the infopoint in Piazzale degli Uffizi next to the Loggia dei Lanzi.
+The meeting point is at the entrance in Piazzale degli Uffizi next to the Loggia dei Lanzi.
 The exit will be from the Boboli Gardens directly in Piazza Pitti, through the Rondò di Bacco gate.

 For detailed information we invite you to consult, before purchasing your ticket, the Regulations that we publish below.